If you have a question that isn’t answered here, you can contact us for assistance via the enquiry form.

 Does RSL NSW make money from the RSL Art Union?

-No. The Art Union is operated by RSL Queensland and all proceeds remain with RSL Queensland to support veterans and their families.
+The Art Union lottery is operated by RSL Queensland.
+Proceeds from the lottery support the delivery of services and support to veterans and their families.

 Does RSL NSW make money from national partnerships?

-RSL Australia enters into partnerships with various commercial organisations.
+RSL Australia and other State Branches enter into partnerships with various commercial organisations.
 Refer to the RSL Australia website for details on any national partnerships.

 League Badge